hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250814377v2-zpd-sca-unveiling-the-blind-spots-of-llms-in-assessing-students-cogn.md

 ---
 layout: default
-title: ZPD-SCA: Unveiling the Blind Spots of LLMs in Assessing Students' Cognitive Abilities
+title: "ZPD-SCA: Unveiling the Blind Spots of LLMs in Assessing Students' Cognitive Abilities"
 ---

 # ZPD-SCA: Unveiling the Blind Spots of LLMs in Assessing Students' Cognitive Abilities